rbolliger/apostrophePollPlugin/data/doc/02_working_principles.markdown

 ## How data is stored ##

 apostrophePollPlugin takes inspiration from [sfDoctrinePollPlugin](http://www.symfony-project.org/plugins/sfDoctrinePollPlugin).
 Three tables are defined to store data:
-*   aPollPoll: this table contains data related to the publication of a given poll.
+*   `aPollPoll`: this table contains data related to the publication of a given poll.
-*   aPollAnswer: this table contains the identifier of a set of user-submitted data.
-Each time a user submits a poll, a new aPollAnswer is created.
+*   `aPollAnswer`: this table contains the identifier of a set of user-submitted data.
+Each time a user submits a poll, a new `aPollAnswer` is created.
-*   aPollAnswerField: this table contains the real user-submitted data.
-The value set in each widget of a form is saved into a aPollAnswerField.
-Each item of this table is the related to a aPollAnswer, in order to allow the retrieval of the entire set of data submitted by the user.
+*   `aPollAnswerField`: this table contains the real user-submitted data.
+The value set in each widget of a form is saved into a `aPollAnswerField`.
+Each item of this table is the related to a `aPollAnswer`, in order to allow the retrieval of the entire set of data submitted by the user.

 This structure is extremely flexible, because it doesn't require to create a new table for each form.
-Indeed, the association between a form widget and a aPollAnswerField object allows us to define forms with an unlimited number of fields.
+Indeed, the association between a form widget and a `aPollAnswerField` object allows us to define forms with an unlimited number of fields.
+To know how to define which data shall be saved, look at chapter 3.